 This is a common skin disease in children.
-It which often appears as a red, itchy rash normally on the cheeks, arms and legs.
+It often appears as a red, itchy rash normally on the cheeks, arms and legs.
 Atopic dermatitis typically begins in childhood, usually in the first six months of a baby’s life.
-Even though it’s a common form of eczema, it’s also severe and long-lasting.
+Even though it’s a common form of eczema, it can also be severe and long-lasting.
 When you or your child have atopic dermatitis, it may improve at times, but at others it may get worse.
 Often, atopic dermatitis disappears as a child grows older, though some children will have atopic dermatitis flares into adulthood.

 No matter where it appears, AD is often very itchy.
 Infants may rub their skin against bedding or carpeting to relieve the itch.
 In children of all ages, the itch can be so intense that a child cannot sleep.
 Scratching can lead to a skin infection.

 AD can exist with two other conditions - asthma and allergic rhinitis.
 People who have asthma and/or who have family members who do, are more likely to develop AD

 Because atopic dermatitis can be long lasting, it is important to learn how to take care of the skin.
 Treatment and good skin care can alleviate much of the discomfort.

 Atopic dermatitis is a chronic inflammatory skin condition and commonly occurs in children, with 90% of cases occurring before the age of 5.
 There are periods where the skin symptoms are worse (knownas flares) and periods where the skin symptoms get better (known as remission).

 Atopic dermatitis is a commonly occurring condition and can have different levels of severity.
 AD occurs equally in women and men.
 While it is more common for atopic dermatitis to occur in infancy and childhood, about 5% of cases begin in adulthood.
 There is a higher prevalence of atopic dermatitis among individuals who reside in urban environments (cities).